jkelowitt/testing_readthedocs/docs/index.md

 Welcome to the lab.
 This is a test of the readthedocs.io connection with github.

-I'd like to add a whole bunch of stuff to this.
+I'd like to add a bunch of stuff to this.

 ## Some stuff I'd like to add later:
 1. Administration